Gixx/worstpractice-dependency-injection/README.md

 ### Purpose

 The only purpose is practicing:
-* PHP 8.2 features
+* PHP 7.4, 8.0, 8.1 and 8.2 features
 * keep coding standards
 * write clean code
 * write strict-typed code
 * Unit testing

 Although, I believe it works like any other DIC, I don't recommend to use it in production.
+Unfortunately the code quality checks on the Scrutinizer CI side don't yet support PHP 8.2.

 ### Installation